Barnadesia ciliata

 Barnadesia ciliata is a species of flowering plant in the family Asteraceae.
 It is endemic to Ecuador.
 It has only been collected once, near Zaruma in El Oro Province in 1947.
 It is a shrub that grows in coastal foothill forest habitat.
 The area from which it was collected is undergoing habitat destruction.

+It was first described as Barnadesia lehmannii var. ciliata by In Cho Chung in 1965.
+In 1991 Gunnar Wilhelm Harling named it a full species as Barnardesia ciliata.